nsarno/domainswap/README.md

 ## Summary

-Swap is a smart contract to allow escrow transactions without third-party.
+DomainSwap is a smart contract to allow escrow transactions without third-party.

 ## Contract Specifications